De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: From free quantum motions on to one-dimensional stationary wave equations with centrifugal potentials

 \section{From free quantum motions on $dS_4$ to one-dimensional stationary wave equations with centrifugal potentials}

-The free motions on the open time-like--, and the closed space-like $dS_4$ geodesics can be transformed in their turn into stationary quantum mechanical wave equations with the one-dimensional hyperbolic P\"oschl-Teller potential, $V_{\mbox{ PT}}(\rho)$, and the trigonometric Scarf potential, $V_{\mbox{Sc}}(\chi)$.
-To do so, the following variable change in (\ref{wafus}) has to be performed,
+The free quantum motions on the open time-like--, and the closed space-like $dS_4$ geodesics can be transformed in their turn into stationary quantum mechanical wave equations with the one-dimensional hyperbolic P\"oschl-Teller potential, $V_{\mbox{ PT}}(\rho)$, and the trigonometric Scarf potential, $V_{\mbox{Sc}}(\chi)$.